Skip to main content

 Economy & Demographics

 Wilbur's economy is firmly rooted in its agricultural heritage, with wheat and barley being two of the area's primary crops.
-The Wilbur Airport, located just outside the city limits, serves as an important transportation hub for the region's agricultural industry, facilitating the movement of goods and supplies.
-The Wilbur School District, with its focus on vocational and technical education, also plays a vital role in preparing the local workforce for careers in the agricultural sector and other key industries.
+The Wilbur Airport, located just outside the city limits, is an important transportation hub for the region's agricultural industry, helping with the movement of goods and supplies.
+The Wilbur School District, with its focus on vocational and technical education, also is important in preparing the local workforce for careers in the agricultural sector and other key industries.

 Elections & Voter Records